ZioPepito/AnonymousChat-ADC2019/README.md

 - _AnonymousChat_ the interface that define all the operations of the project.
 - _AnonymousChatImpl_ the implementation of the previous interface.
-- _Room_ a class that contains all the informations about a chat room.
+- _Room_ a class that contains all the information about a chat room.
 - _MessageListener_ a interface for listener of messages received
 - _MessageListenerImpl_ the iplementation of the previous interface
 - _Program_ a text terminal to interact with the system.